denten-books/plain-text/1-metaphor.md

 In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the kind of micromolecular writing suggested by Baudrillard and Frederich Kittler [@kittler_there_1995].
-The full extent of the simulated figure must be made available for interpretation.
+The full extent of the dissimulating figure must be made available for interpretation.
 What happens in the metaphorical transference between the book as a work of art and the apparatus simulating the book?
 Estrangement, the exegesis of the metaphor, can help reveal the mechanisms of governance in the structural transference between one medium to another.
 Materialist poetics can subsequently allow one to consent, or, conversely, to resist elements of imposed structure.

 ## Death and Incongruence